buehler/mse-master-thesis/sections/04_implementation.md

 ## Define the Contract

-When considering all options in the previous section, the distribution via a secured git repository seems to be a valid compromise.
+When considering all options in the previous section, the distribution a compromise between fetching contracts and having a master access point seems to be a valid option.
 It does not require payment of blockchain gas fees nor the setup of a private blockchain.
 Furthermore, it does provide the possibility to create and revoke contracts while not being the single point of failure if the server does not respond for a certain time period.
 However, the central repository is not secure against denial of service attacks.
 Such attacks can disable the possibility to check for contract updates.

 The most basic information that is required in the trust contract is the public certificate of the PKI.
 The public certificate is the root certificate of the specific trust zone.
 When both parties have the public key of the other party, they are able to verify certificates of the other PKI and therefore are enabled to create mTLS (mutual TLS) connections.
 The usage of mTLS in the authentication mesh does ensure that only trusted connections are allowed and all other attempts to connect to a service are rejected.
 This further enables the authentication mesh to guarantee that only valid participants can send the custom HTTP header that authenticates the user.